BraviNoname/Bravi/Bravifanfic/th16/README.md

 The protagonists meet the Noname and Antinitas again at the Transport to Remembrance, and as they wanted to join in for good, they fought and as they lost, they merged and fled.
 Once they catch up with Noname, who's expecting a rematch on him, he claims that he can use this seasonal power again to win, and he revealed his face, as a result with merging back with his other half, Antinitas, forever and mastering his darkness.
 The protagonists told him they were gonna use the border between seasons to win.
 Noname said that this could be a possibility, he then opened his book which once upside down reveals a door, and attacks them, as he wants them to make it so he pays for Nonamé's unfair victory against them, but this time, with the back door powers, thinking of a merciless and vicious battle.
 He then lost and kind of accepts that.
 He also explained that Okina let her and him use her backdoor powers to freely move to Gensokyo without damaging the border, and thus when it all started, being the true reason behind the connection between Gensokyo and The World That Never Was.
 And not long after the season incident, Okina lend to both him and Nonamé the season magic.
 Noname also felt that Nonamé united with Antinitasé the same time he did with Antinitas, and this has changed her, making her look younger...
+This destroyed the replicas for good and removed the seasons from this unseasonal world.